-If movement is too painful, a full session of pain modulation techniques on the table may be useful to support other goals such as sleep or exercise.
+If movement is too painful, a full session of pain modulation techniques such as massage on the table may be appropriate to support other longer term evidence-based goals such as sleep or exercise.

 Some pain relates quite simply to straining a muscle or tendon.
 Other pain last longer than three months and we call it persistent.